jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/Editor.md

 - The **file name** in the side bar will be red, with the number of issues in the file shown by a red number on the right of the file name.
 - **Red squiggles** appear under the YAML.
 Hover over the YAML for more information, if we can detect what the value should be we offer a quick-fix link.
 Clicking on the link will fix the issue and resolve the validation.
 - In the **Problems tab** of the Jigx Dev tools window, the file and a description of the issue is shown.
-Click on the item to go to the exact ssue in the file
+Click on the item to go to the exact ssue in the file.

 :::hint{type="warning"}
 Validation does not always prevent you from publishing your solution.
 The solution on the mobile app might not function as expected if the validation issues are not resolved.